de-pdl/nixos/configs.md

     printEnable # to enable printing from this machine *boolean* bluetoothEnable # to enable bluetooth from this machine *boolean*
+        - ~/modules/core/services.nix

 ### Key Layout

     keyboardLayout # self-explanatory *string*
-    consoleKeyMap # self-explanatory *string*
+        - {somewhere in wayland} # to do consoleKeyMap # self-explanatory *string*
+        - ~/modules/core/devices.nix

 ### Extra Drivers